shendypratamaa/nvim-lsp/README.md

 1. clone this repo into `git clone https://github.com/shendypratamaa/nvim-lsp\ ~/.config/nvim`
 2. run `neovim` in your terminal, or whaterver ur calling that inside ur shell config
 3. after that u need typing `:PackerInstall` inside neovim command
-4. this setup will installing plugins what we need, and create folder inside `$HOME/.local/share/nvim/site/pack/packer/` ,this is directory your plugins
+4. this setup will installing plugins what we need, and create folder inside `$HOME/.local/share/nvim/site/pack/packer/`, this is directory your plugins
 5. packer will make another folder to inside `~/.config/nvim` with the name `plugins`
 6. run `:checkhealth` first for seeing everything is work properly
 7. `everyting is ready to go 🦄`